-- She Is Not My Girlfriend: One of Kevin's first lines.
+- She Is Not My Girlfriend: One of Kevin's first lines about Winnie.

 - Sibling Rivalry: Kevin and his older brother, the butt-headed smart-ass Wayne.

-- Slice of Life: During 1960's Vietnam War Era America.
+- Slice of Life: The show is about a teenager growing up in a suburban neighbourhood during 1960's Vietnam War Era America.

 - Spiritual Successor: To Stand by Me and A Christmas Story.

 - The Talk: "The Treehouse" opens with Doug Porter lost in a Thousand-Yard Stare, which Kevin and Paul correctly deduce can only mean one thing: his father has tried to explain sex and human reproduction to him.Doug: [shell-shocked] I actually had to listen to my father say 'genitals'.

 - Teacher/Student Romance: Subverted in "Our Miss White".
 Kevin develops a crush on his teacher throughout the episode, but at the end of the episode, he notices her kissing her husband in the stage background.